How To Improve Basement Air Quality

 - Particulate Matter - PM10 to PM2.5 e.g. dust, hair, dirt, fiber, lint, dust mite, smoke.

-We hope you will find the above guide useful in making your basement more livable.
-With some effort, air quality in the basement can be improved to a healthy level.
-Keep an eye on mold, leakage, or nauseating smell that could quickly deteriorate the basement air quality.
+We hope you will find the above guide useful in making your home more livable.
+With some effort, air quality in the basement can be restored to a healthy level.
+Keep an eye on mold, leakage, or nauseating smell that could quickly deteriorate the air.
 It is not a one-off job, as routine maintenance is needed to ensure your basement remains clean, dry, and fresh for the rest of the year.

-No surprise here, an air purifier is our top pick that can quickly and effectively clean the air at a reasonable cost.
-However, not all air cleaners are up to the task.
+No surprise here, an Air purifier is worthy of a spot in your basement and our top pick to improve air quality at a reasonable cost.
+However, not all models are up to the task.
 Instead of you scrambling the net for the right model, we have reviewed, compared, and compiled the best air purifier for basement use here.